Brett Montgomery

-Brett Montgomery (born 1 June 1973) is a retired Australian rules football player and current assistant coach with the Port Adelaide Football Club.
+Brett Montgomery (born 1 June 1973) is a retired Australian rules football player and current assistant coach with the Greater Western Sydney Giants.

 Early life

 Montgomery, known as "Monty", was originally recruited from South Croydon, and was recruited by Essendon Football Club (U19's & reserves) but was dropped from their list in 1991.
 Montgomery was also a talented cricketer, and had captained the under-19s Victorian team.
 In 1992 and 1993 he played club cricket in the Durham League and Middlesex League in England, before returning to Australia to refresh his Australian rules football career.
 He played with VFL side Springvale, playing in a premiership, then being picked up by Footscray, on their supplementary list.
 He won their reserves best and fairest, and finally at the end of 1996 was recruited to the Bulldogs' senior list (who had, by the time Montgomery first played in 1997, changed their name to the Western Bulldogs) for his chance to play at AFL level.

 'Monty' is married to Terri Montgomery and has four children, Owen, Harper, Louie and Willow Montgomery.